-How to Run Learning Simulator¶
+How to Run Learning Simulator

-any installation of Python, as this standalone executable comes bundles with the
+If you use the file learningsimulator.exe on Windows, you do not need any installation of Python, as this standalone executable comes bundles with the required Python version.

-If you use IDLE, open the file lesim.py
+If you use IDLE, open the file lesim.py and run it to launch the GUI.

 There is an Emacs mode for writing and running Learning Simulator scripts.
 It can be found at https://github.com/drghirlanda/lesim-mode.
 There is also an integration package for org-mode, which is a literate programming / reproducible science package for Emacs that lets you mix code in documents.
 With this you can have your script in the text and run it from your document directly.
 It can be found at https://github.com/drghirlanda/ob-lesim.